 One notable company that is accused of greenwashing is H&M. H&M tries to be more eco-friendly by using sustainable materials for their clothes.
 However, this does not address the sheer amount of clothing produced as a fast fashion brand.

 1. Larger demand than supply for ESG solutions.
 The current demand for ESG investment products still outweighs what can be offered by companies and the financial markets.
 There is an incentive for unscrupulous companies and fund managers to falsely package their offerings as ESG-oriented to meet this demand.

 2. Lack of standardised ESG criteria or guideline.
 The proliferation of ESG reports and increase in public inquiries have led private organisations to come up with their own guidelines.
 Further, different reporting metrics and disclosure standards from ESG-setters, such as the Sustainability Accounting Standards Board (SASB) and the Global Reporting Initiative (GRI), have created unintended confusion in the marketplace.
 As a result, industry players develop or select guidelines based on what is most convenient or advantageous to them as opposed to what will make the most meaningful impact.

 3. Pressure and incentives from market consumers and non market actors (e.g., governments).
 There are motives to communicate positively about environmental performance to gain public favour and increase sales and market share.
 This leads to prioritising PR and marketing messages over substantive action.

 What is the impact of greenwashing on ESG retail investors?

-Greenwashing exploits retail investors’ genuine environmental, social and governance concerns and limits their ability to make informed decisions.
-It also creates confusion and scepticism towards all organizations and institutions promoting green efforts.
+Greenwashing exploits retail investors' genuine environmental, social and governance concerns and limits their ability to make informed decisions.
+It also creates confusion and scepticism towards all organisations and institutions promoting green efforts.